MicrosoftDocs/power-platform/power-platform/admin/backup-restore-environments.md

 -   A Managed Environment can only be restored to another Managed Environment.
 Learn more: [Managed Environments overview](managed-environment-overview.md).

--   If a source environment has customer-managed encryption key applied, then target environment must have customer-managed encryption key applied.
+-   If a source environment has a customer-managed encryption key applied, then target environment must have a customer-managed encryption key applied.
 Learn more: [Manage your customer-managed encryption key](customer-managed-key.md)

 -   Backup and restore operations only work with source and target environments must have Dataverse.
 Learn more: [Add a Microsoft Dataverse database](create-database.md)